-Have you looked into transferring airline miles to another person before?
-In many cases, transferring points between loyalty accounts can turn into an expensive proposition.
-It’s much more affordable to book flights for someone else from the original person’s account.
+Unfortunately, in many cases, transferring points between loyalty accounts can turn into an expensive proposition.
+It’s often much more affordable to book flights for someone else from the original person’s account.

 However, booking a hotel room for a traveler other than yourself isn’t as simple.
 Fortunately, many hotel programs allow free point transfers, and some even offer the option to pool points among multiple account holders.